Icinga/icinga2/doc/4-monitoring-remote-systems.md

     }

 Two or more nodes in a high availability setup require an [initial cluster sync](#initial-cluster-sync).

+> **Note**
+>
+> Keep in mind that only one node can act as configuration master having the
+> configuration files in the `zones.d` directory.
+All other nodes must not
+> have that directory populated.
+Detail in the [Configuration Sync Chapter](#cluster-zone-config-sync).

 #### <a id="cluster-scenarios-multiple-hierachies"></a> Multiple Hierachies